owochel/JOURNEY-TO-THE-WEST/README.md

 # JOURNEY-TO-THE-WEST
+Shuang Cai
+2/17/21
-THE JOURNEY TO THE WEST REVISED FROM OREGON
+THE JOURNEY TO THE WEST REVISED FROM OREGON 1978

 The Journey to the West BASIC game is a hack version of the well-known Oregon Trail' as Printed in the May/June 1978 Edition of Creative Computing Magazine.